This beautiful Christmas cake recipe is packed full of nutrients, and gentle on the blood sugar levels—so you'll have long lasting energy all day.

 - 75g lemon and orange peel cooked in 1 Tbsp of honey*

 *Bought citrus peel can be laden with sugar and is very easy to make yourself.
 Dice up the peel from an orange and lemon.
 Cook this in a pan over a medium heat with 1 Tbsp of honey.
 Cook until sticky and no liquid remains.

-4. Pack the mixture into the prepared cake tin.
-Bake for 2 ¼ - 2 ½ hours until a skewer comes out clean.
-Cover the cake with foil and allow to cool in the tin.
+5. Pack the mixture into the prepared cake tin.
+Bake for 2 ¼ - 2 ½ hours or until a skewer comes out clean.
+Check it after 1.5 hours, if it's getting a little too dark on the top, cover with tin foil and continue to bake.
+When ready, cover the cake with foil and allow to cool completely before removing it from the tin.